10 Myths About Leaving The EU

 The EU’s inability to offer frictionless access to the single market is nothing to do with trying to teach the UK a lesson.
 It’s because the EU has no choice but to protect the integrity, credibility and legal security of the single market.
 This is because the single market is dependent upon freedom of movement of goods, services, capital and people and cherry picking between these freedoms is not allowed.

 Further, the single market was created to remove all regulatory obstacles to trade and requires member states to a strict set of conditions.
 This includes having uniform standards for goods and the EU court being the final arbiter in any disputes between member states.

-The credibility and legality of the single market depends on these conditions and this is why the only countries that have been given full or partial membership of the single market are the three members of the European Free Trade Association that are also members of the EEA.
-These states have agreed to the four freedoms and to be bound by the Efta court.
-Although membership of the EEA would be the best solution economically for the UK, it has decided not to pursue this option for political reasons.
+The credibility and legality of the single market depends on these conditions.
+This is why the only countries that have been given full or partial membership of the single market are the three members of the European Free Trade Association that are also members of the EEA.
+These states agree to the four freedoms and to be bound by the Efta court.
+Although membership of the EEA would be the best solution economically for the UK.
+It has decided not to pursue this option for political reasons.

 10. The EU prevents the UK exporting to the rest of the world

 Why is it then that in 2016 Germany became China’s largest trading partner?
 How is it that France exports more to the USA than it does the UK?
 The EU also has more than 50 trade deals with countries outside the trading block.

 Fact – eighty percent of the UK economy is services.
 Manufacturing is not the driver of the UK economy that it was a long time ago.
 Maybe the UK economy needs re-balancing towards manufacturing.
 Leaving the EU won’t allow the UK to instantly switch resources to manufacturing.